 College Prep Resource for Teens

-Coursera- Enroll in free courses to learn about college and college life.
+Coursera provides free online courses to learn about college and college life.
 To register for Coursera, visit the link above and you will be redirected to the California State Library's Career Pathways website.

-Learning Express-Explore Learning Express' college prep materials and practice tests.
+Learning Express provides college prep materials and practice tests.